solana-foundation/solana-improvement-documents/proposals/0153-elgamal-proof-program.md

 `Withdraw` instructions in the SPL Token confidential transfer extension.

 The ZK Token Proof program is a native built-in program that is part of the validator client.
-These type of programs should generally not favor any specific application/program like the SPL Token program.
+These types of programs should generally not favor any specific application/program like the SPL Token program.
 Furthermore the logic contained in the ZK Token Proof program enables private transfer of SPL tokens.
 The SPL Token program is limited to confidential transfers (not